-114&lt;u>124 D.07-12-052, Ordering Paragraph 19.
+$^{^{\}rm 124}$ D.07-12-052, Ordering Paragraph 19.

-115&lt;u>125 See id. at 171.
+125 See id. at 171.

-Commission decision; (2) if the CAM PRG was properly consulted, as described above; and (3) if procurement was deemed by the IE to have followed all relevant Commission guidance, including least cost best fit methodology and other noted selection criteria.
+Accordingly, the Commission adopts a similar process whereby for an executed contract of five years or less, a procurement action is deemed reasonable and preapproved if the resource procured by the CPE: (1) meets the established local capacity requirements and underlying data supporting those requirements, which are based on the CAISO's LCRTS and adopted annually by Commission decision; (2) if the CAM PRG was properly consulted, as described above; and (3) if procurement was deemed by the IE to have followed all relevant Commission guidance, including least cost best fit methodology and other noted selection criteria.
 For any executed contract that exceeds a five-year term, the CPE shall submit a Tier 3 Advice Letter for approval.